These are the busiest National Parks out there.

 — GreatSmokyNPS (@GreatSmokyNPS) February 15, 2020

-According to National Park Service stats, the Great Smoky Mountains are the most-visited park in the entire U.S., and it's not even close.
+According to National Park Service stats, the Great Smoky Mountains is the busiest national park in the entire U.S., and it's not even close.
 The Smokies saw over 11 million visitors in 2018 alone.
 The relative ease of accessibility from several major cities is a big reason it's so popular.

 The other big reason is that it's a beautiful National Park almost year-round.
 Just like the Tetons and Yellowstone, the heaviest months are in the summer when kids are out of school and families are vacationing here.
 It's a great time to spot a black bear or hike any of the hundreds of miles of hiking trails.